felipeaccioli/felipeaccioli/README.md

 ### Hi there, I'm Felipe, a developer apprentice in training. 👋

 - 🌱 I’m currently learning:
-• Algorithms and Logic Programming.
+• Algorithms and Logic Programming.<br>
 • HTML, CSS and JavaScript.

 <div align="center">